rust-aarhus/meetups/meetups/2023/2023-09-21-talks/program.md

 This meetup will be at [INSERT ADDRESS HERE].
 Please feel free to use the event chat on meetup to organize transportation if needed.

 ## Food
-If you have special needs regarding food (allergies, vegan, etc.), please forward your request directly to [INSERT NAME OF HOST].
+If you have special needs regarding food (allergies, vegan, etc.), please forward your request directly to philipkristoffersen@gmail.com.

 [rust]: https://www.rust-lang.org/